 Another book project with author Paul Rabbitts.
-This one is part of a series of ‘in 50 Buildings’ titles for Amberley Publishing, which we hope will be published in 2019.
-All the photos are now taken, here’s a selection.
+This one is part of a series of ‘in 50 Buildings’ titles for Amberley Publishing, which is now in Waterstones in Watford or click HERE to go to the Amazon shop.
+Here’s a selection of the photos.

 I recently completed work with author Paul Rabbitts on a new book about the life and work of Sir Christopher Wren.
-The book will include new photographs of most of Wren’s remaining works, including the well known and less well know survivors.
-Publishing date is 21st February 2019, click on this LINK to go to the Amazon […]
+The book has many new photographs of most of Wren’s remaining works, including the well known and less well know survivors.
+Publishing date is 21st February 2019, click on this LINK to go to […]

 ST. VILLA is a smart new restaurant in St. Albans offering a mix of English and European dishes in a spacious contemporary interior.
 I photographed the interior and exterior on opening night for Design House Berkhamsted who built the ST.VILLA website, menus, corporate graphics etc.